12 Common Instagram Scams and How To Spot Them

 Enable two-factor authentication

-If you enable two-factor authentication (2FA) on all eligible online accounts, social media or others, you can help protect yourself from credential theft.
-If someone engages in a phishing attempt, sends a fake link, or even tries to scam your credentials, 2FA will help protect that account.
+If you enable two-factor authentication (2FA) on all eligible online accounts, social media, or others, you can help protect yourself from credential theft.
+If someone attempts a phishing attack, sends a fake link, or tries to steal your credentials, 2FA will help protect your account.

 Invest in identity theft protection